 3. The ability of each parent to facilitate an ongoing relationship with one another for the sake of the children

-4. The likely effect of any changes in the circumstances of the children – such as separating them from the grandparents or other parent
+4. The likely effect of any changes in the circumstances of the children—such as separating them from the grandparents or other parent

 5. Any unique or particular characteristics of the children, and the ability of the grandparents and parents to accommodate for any requirements eventuating due to such factors

-Typically, parents’ rights against grandparents will be diminished in the situations mentioned above.
-This generally is when the parents do not adequately care for their children, exposing them to family violence or illicit drug use.
-Accordingly, the Court will determine that it is not in the best interests of the child or children to continue living with their parents and may award the grandparents sole parental responsibility of their children.
+Accordingly, the court will determine that it is not in the best interests of the child or children to continue living with their parents and may award the grandparents sole parental responsibility of their children.
 Suppose you are a parent in this situation and wish to be involved in your children’s lives.
-In that case, it is recommended you seek to amend these issues before discussing the matter with the grandparents again or re-commencing proceedings.
-Practically, this could mean seeking counselling for violence issues, drug and alcohol rehabilitation and so forth.

 Importance of Seeking Legal Advice

-When discussing matters such as ‘parents rights against grandparents’, it is essential to note that your rights will vary greatly depending on your circumstances.
+When discussing matters such as ‘parents rights against grandparents,’ it is essential to note that your rights will vary greatly depending on your circumstances.
 To get the most accurate account of your situation, please feel free to contact one of our friendly and experienced family solicitors today.

 Here at JB Solicitors, we’ll make the process as pain-free as possible.
 We have fixed-fee pricing for family law, giving you a clear sense of the costs from the start, and we will be sure to help you out every step of the way.
 With years of experience under our belt, we pride ourselves on making each client’s family law experience as positive as possible.